Ryman Auditorium: The Ryman today

 Prior to the pandemic, Opry Entertainment Group held regular shows at the Ryman year-round.
 In addition to the Opry at the Ryman shows in the winter, the auditorium hosted Opry Country Classics each spring and autumn, and Bluegrass Nights at the Ryman each summer.
 Due to the scheduling of concerts postponed during the pandemic, those Opry spin-off shows were canceled or moved to the Grand Ole Opry House in 2021.
-As COVID-19 hit Nashville, live music at the Ryman briefly came to a halt.
-Until, the venue launched the Livestream concert series, “Live at the Ryman” in August of 2020.
+As COVID-19 hit Nashville, live music at the Ryman briefly came to a halt, until the venue launched the Livestream concert series, "Live at the Ryman" in August 2020.
 For King & Country, Cam, Chris Janson, Scotty McCreery, Brett Young, and Old Crow Medicine Show put on Friday night shows from the Ryman stage for a completely digital audience.
-Ultimately, Bluegrass Nights returned to the Ryman in 2021 and Opry at the Ryman returned in January of 2023.
+Ultimately, Bluegrass Nights returned to the Ryman in 2021 and Opry at the Ryman returned in January 2023.
+Opry Country Classics has remained at the Grand Ole Opry House, except for a yearly matinee during CMA Fest in June.

 The Ryman has welcomed a wide variety of talent since its inception.
-In recent years, Wu-Tang Clan made history as the Ryman’s first hip-hop headliner; the Ryman welcomed its first headlining drag queens, Trixie and Katya; and the venue hosted its first comedy residency in August, 2022, with comedian John Mulaney doing four stand-up shows in three nights.
+In recent years, Wu-Tang Clan made history as the Ryman's first hip-hop headliner; the Ryman welcomed its first headlining drag queens, Trixie and Katya; and the venue hosted its first comedy residency in August 2022, with comedian John Mulaney doing four stand-up shows in three nights.

 Ryman Auditorium has hosted several notable residencies including a string of 10 shows from Little Big Town in 2017 that took place as part of the Ryman's 125th anniversary celebration.
 In 2022 alone, Vince Gill and Amy Grant, Vince Gill (solo), Jason Isbell, and Brett Eldredge all held residencies at the Ryman.

 In 2018, the Ryman was named the most iconic structure in Tennessee by Architectural Digest.
-The Ryman has been named Pollstar’s Theater of the Year 13 times and was named the Academy of Country Music’s Theater of the Year in 2022.
-The Academy of County Music Awards, Americana Music Association Awards, Nashville Songwriter Awards, and several other industry award ceremonies have taken place on the Ryman stage.
+The Ryman has been named Pollstar's Theater of the Year 13 times and was named the Academy of Country Music's Theater of the Year in 2022.
+The Academy of Country Music Awards, Americana Music Association Awards, Nashville Songwriter Awards, and several other industry award ceremonies have taken place on the Ryman stage.

 The Ryman features prominently in the music video of the 2021 song "Where Have You Gone" by Alan Jackson.

 On May 26, 2022, the Ryman officially became a Rock & Roll Hall of Fame Landmark.
 Later that year, Rock & Roll Hall of Fame partnered with the Ryman to transform a wing of the building into a tour feature dedicated to rock history in Nashville.
-“Rock Hall at the Ryman” opened to the public on Nov.
-2, 2022, and includes artifacts from artists including Elvis Presley, James Brown, Joan Jett, Foo Fighters and Dolly Parton.
+"Rock Hall at the Ryman" opened to the public on November 2, 2022, and includes artifacts from artists including Elvis Presley, James Brown, Joan Jett, Foo Fighters and Dolly Parton.